Sheila Carter: 2010, 2012

 In 2010, Sarah Smythe (Bregman), Sheila's sister, arrives in Genoa City.
 Having assumed Lauren's identity through extensive plastic surgery, Sarah holds both Phyllis and the real Lauren responsible for her sister's untimely death.
 Sarah devises a plan with Daisy Carter (Yvonne Zima) and Ryder Callahan (Wilson Bethel), Sheila's twins with Tom Fisher, to take over Lauren's life and riches.
 The plan fails, with Lauren shooting and killing Sarah in self-defense after Sarah's attempt to fire her gun at Phyllis.

-In 2012, a woman claiming to be Daisy's mother checks her out of a mental institution, signing the name "Sheila Carter" on the release form.
+In 2012, a woman claiming to be Daisy's mother checks her out of the Fairview mental institution, signing the name "Sheila Carter" on the release form.
 Michael has the signature analyzed to see if it fits Sheila's handwriting, but the results turn out to be inconclusive.